ircmaxell/blog-ideas/guidelines.md

 # Public Discourse

-If a member disagrees with the content of an article, the proper thing to do is engage in discourse; the member who disagrees should write their own blog post *following the proper procedure*, attempting to prove the other party wrong *in a civilized way*.
+If a member disagrees with the content of an article, the proper thing to do is engage in discourse; the member who disagrees should write their own blog post *following the proper procedure*, attempting to prove the other party wrong *in a civilized way*, using facts and reasoning.

 # Exceptional Circumstances

-In the exceptional circumstance that a member feels a post should be removed from the blog, a *reasonable* discussion inclusive of the author and or editor of the post must take place in the public sphere to find a solution.
+In the exceptional circumstance that a substaintial portion of the group feels a post should be removed from the blog, a *reasonable* discussion inclusive of the author and or editor of the post *must* take place in the public sphere to find an acceptable solution.

+# Blog Ethos

+By willingly engaging in public discourse we create for ourselves a healthy atmosphere to document and simultaneously debate the development of PHP in a completely transparent way.